mjdamgaard/UP-Web-Project/README_long_version.md

 environment-friendly, if there is child labor involved or not, if workers are paid a fair portion of the money made, and so on.

-[^1]: It is worth to note that this is actually one example of a predicate that can be considered as factual (and not a matter of opinion), but where it is nonetheless still useful that users can submit their rating on a scale, instead of only being able to submit if they think the product is durable or not.
+[^1]: This is actually an example of a predicate that can be considered as factual (and not a matter of opinion), but where it is nonetheless still useful that users can submit their rating on a scale, instead of only being able to submit if they think the product is durable or not.